zulqrnain12-art/Music-System/README.md

 A machine learning-based music recommender built with Django, HTML, CSS, and JavaScript.
 It analyzes user behavior using Scikit-learn, Pandas, and Numpy to provide personalized song suggestions.
 Quick setup: clone the repo, install dependencies, run the server, and access via http://127.0.0.1:8000.
 Licensed under MIT.

 # Music Recommender System
-Table of Contents
+# Table of Contents
-Introduction
+# Introduction
-Features
+# Features
-Installation
+# Installation
-Usage
+# Usage
-Dataset
+# Dataset
-Model
+# Model
-Results
+# Results
-Contributing
+# Contributing
-License
+# License
-Acknowledgements
+# Acknowledgements
-Introduction
+# Introduction
-The Music Recommender System is a machine learning project aimed at providing personalized music recommendations to users based on their listening history and preferences.
+The Music Recommender System is a machine learning project aimed at providing personalized music recommendations to users based on their listening history and preferences .
 By analyzing patterns in user behavior and song features, the system suggests tracks that the user is likely to enjoy.

-Features
+# Features
 Personalized Recommendations: Suggests music based on user preferences and listening history.

 Exploratory Data Analysis (EDA): Visualizes trends in music and user interactions.

 Content-based Filtering: Recommends tracks similar to those the user has liked.

 Collaborative Filtering: Uses user similarities to suggest new music.

 Hybrid Approach: Combines content-based and collaborative filtering methods for more accurate recommendations.
 Installation

 To run this project locally, follow these steps:

-Clone the repository:
+# Clone the repository:
-bash
+# bash
-Copy code
+# Copy code
 git clone https://github.com/yourusername/music-recommender-system.git

 Navigate to the project directory: bash
 Copy code

 cd music-recommender-system
 Create and activate a virtual environment: bash